mincrmatt12/pycommunicate/docs/ref/controller.rst

    .. py:attribute:: route_data

       This contains the values of the variable parts in the route.
-See :py:meth:`pycommunicate.server.app.communicate.CommunicateApp.add_controller` for more information on variable route parts.
+See :py:meth:`CommunicateApp.add_controller` for more information on variable route parts.

    .. py:attribute:: d